Dipole-dipole scattering: summing large Pomeron loops in non-linear evolution with leading twist kernel: BK scattering amplitude in the BFKL Pomeron calculus

 In \eq{SABK12a} and \eq{SABK12b} the formulae { \bf 8.332(2), 8.334} {of Ref.\cite{RY} are used.
 In \eq{SABK12c} we integrated over the pole at $n=0$.
-Note that we assumed that $C_{n=0}$ is equal to 1.
-It goes without saying that \eq{SABK9} cannot provide us with the analytic continuation of $C_n$ at small values of $n$.
+Note that we assumed that $C_{n=0}$ is equal to 1 to reproduce the unitarity limit $N^{dip} \,\to\,1$ at $z \to \infty$. \eq{SABK9} cannot provide us with the analytic continuation of $C_n$ at small values of $n$.
+Fortunately, we do not need to know $C_n$ at small $n$.